 God’s Commitment to Humanity

 Though judgment was severe, God’s covenant shows His enduring love and desire for restoration.
-He does not abandon His creation but provides a way forward.
+He did not completely destroy humanity but chose to preserve Noah as the beginning of a renewed world.
+God’s promise demonstrated that He does not abandon His creation but provides a way forward even after seasons of judgment.
+Noah’s preservation in the ark became a sign of God’s mercy and faithfulness to those who trust Him.

 A Foundation for Future Promises